Gsanini/Gsanini/README.md

 ### Eu sou Gabriel Sanini
 - 18 years old and passionate about football and games.
 - Full stack web development student at GrowDev - 7° edition.
-- I really like watching superhero movies.
+- I like watching superhero movies.
 - I'm currently looking for opportunities.
 I love to learn and contribute in any and every possible way.
 ###  Linguagens que estou utilizando: